chinocejas/musify/README.md

 # musify
-Angula App for listen local music like Spotify
+Angular App for listen local music like Spotify